Towards ending HIV in Zimbabwe through focusing on improving targeting of HIV testing and uptake of HIV prevention in adolescent girls and young women

 Description This project is still ongoing.

-In terms of sexual behaviour and perceptions of risk, they recognized their risk of contracting HIV and mentioned as particularly risky circumstances: engaging in condom-less sex with older men, having multiple and concurrent sexual partnerships or their partners engaging in them and sexual abuse by relatives and strangers.
+In terms of sexual behaviour and perceptions of risk, most recognized their risk of contracting HIV and mentioned as particularly risky circumstances: engaging in condom-less sex with older men, having multiple and concurrent sexual partnerships or their partners engaging in them and sexual abuse by relatives and strangers.
+However, a few AGYW had low risk perception.

 Three main categories of barriers to use PrEP were identified: the use of PrEP being socially undesirable, concerns about the PrEP product and the facilities where PrEP can be accessed.
-In particular, PrEP was seen as socially undesirable because of its association with being sexually active, the fear that PrEP can be misconstrued as HIV treatment and parental and partner influence.
-In terms of PrEP product, AGYW were concerned about the pill burden and side effects.
+In particular, PrEP was seen as socially undesirable because of its association with being sexually active, the fear that PrEP can be misconstrued as HIV treatment or could negatively affect relationship with sexual partner and parental and partner influence.
+In terms of PrEP product, AGYW were concerned about the PrEP packaging, pill size and side effects.
 In Zimbabwe PrEP is currently mainly available as a daily pill, but vaginal ring and injectable formulations have been found to be effective and these were considered to be preferable by AGYW, as viewed as convenient and more private.
-Finally, AGYW reported being concerned about health care workers distributing PrEP having an unfriendly and judgmental attitude, lack of privacy at PrEP dispensing location and health facility consultation fees.
+Finally, AGYW reported being concerned about health care workers distributing PrEP having an unfriendly and judgmental attitude, lack of privacy and confidentiality at PrEP dispensing location and health facility consultation fees.
+Across all groups, unmarried AGYW mothers emerged as vulnerable.
+This group tended not to be part of any SRH programs, have usually no family and society support and no systems in place of reducing their vulnerability and exposure to HIV risk factors.

 In summary, the factors that were identified at this stage as key to improve PrEP uptake and retention among AGYW in Zimbabwe are: education of parents and partners on sexual and reproductive health issues, provision of PrEP services free of charge, friendly attitudes of health workers, private and confidential PrEP services and availability of different products.